aseradyn/flagon-with-a-dragon/pages/webdev/simple-php-router.md

 This method needs three pieces:

-* A .htaccess file to route all requests to the index.php file [^1]
+* A .htaccess file to route all requests to the index.php file (and an Apache server that supports this - most do, I think?)

 * One or more arrays of paths that you can use to resolve the paths